-If you have been issued with a restraining order, we will be able to assist you in removing your restraining order or varying the terms of your order.
+If you have been issued with a restraining order you can apply to have your restraining order removed, or have the terms of your order varied.

 If you have been convicted of any criminal offence the Court can make a restraining order against you.
 The purpose behind the restraining order is to protect the complainant in the case from conduct which amounts to harassment, or conduct that will cause a fear of violence.